 If you just have to bring your yuppy mobile with you, go ahead, but don’t say I didn’t warn you.

 Shipping Household Stuff

-If I was moving to Hawaii again, I’d sell all my stuff on the mainland before moving to Hawaii and just show up with clothes and a toothbrush ready to start my new Hawaii life.
+If I was moving to Hawaii again, I’d sell all my stuff on the mainland before moving and just show up with clothes and a toothbrush ready to start my new Hawaii life.